 Jim BurcioJim Burcio graduated from Humboldt State College with a degree in Wildlife Management and Biology.
 Jim carved his first decoy in 1974 and since then has competed nationally, judged at the three major carving shows on the west coast, as well as the World Championships in Ocean City, Maryland.
 His work has been displayed at several museums.
 Since the early 1990's, Jim has taught bird carving seminars for the Pacific Flyway Decoy Association.
 In 2010, and 2012, Jim was selected by the Ward Foundation in Salisbury, Maryland to be an instructor in their National Endowment for the Arts Grant.
 Events:

 Andrew ConlinAndrew Conlin worked as a soil surveyor for the NRCS for 36 years.
-After mapping soils in Illinois, Minnesota, New York and the San Joaquin Valley, he completed the Soil Surveys of Butte County and Lassen Volcanic National Park.
+After mapping soils in New York, Illinois, Minnesota, and the San Joaquin Valley, he completed the Soil Surveys of Butte County and Lassen Volcanic National Park.
 Andrew has provided soils tours for over 25 years, explaining the relationships between soils, geomorphology, and vegetation.
 Events:

-David DahnkeDave Dahnke has been actively birding since 1980.
-He has birded throughout the United States and Eastern Europe.
+David DahnkeDavid Dahnke has been actively birding since 1980.
+He has birded throughout much of the United States and Canada.
+He enjoys birding in Eastern Europe, often by bicycle, and has recently added Scandinavia and Western Europe along with Central and South America to his experiences.
 Events:

 Anton DreslerAnton Dresler grew up exploring Bidwell Park and the Big Chico Creek Ecological Reserve from the time before he could walk.
 He has spent most of his observing and learning about the natural world around him, and sharing both his knowledge of and enthusiasm for all the newts, birds and butterflies with those around him.
 And dad jokes.
 Events: